shotgunsoftware/shotgrid_api_ruby/README.md

 client.assets.all(fields: [:code, :description], sort: {code: :asc, description: :desc})
 ```

+##### logical_operator

+Default: "and"

+This will be only used on complex queries.
+This is how we treat multiple first level conditions.

+Accepted values: 'and', 'or'

 ##### filter

 For simple filters, the filter field is waiting for a hash.